hewison-chris/agora-cl-docs/website/docs/reading/testnet_postmortems.md

 - 23:30 We still get alerts with no finality for 10 epochs.
 Which means that the hotfix was unsuccessful.

 11/25/2019
 - 0:30 After looking at all our previous PRs and observing network metrics for the past few days, Preston suggests that the main cause of our finality worries isn’t a bad PR merged in , but instead the growth of the network.
-With peer counts increasing close to 70, each beacon node processes close to 200 attestations /sec
+With peer counts increasing close to 70, each Agora node processes close to 200 attestations /sec
 - 1:00 Preston then checks Jaeger and see that a very large amount of time is spent on DB writes especially in updateAttVotes in OnAttestation.
 The span in Jaeger, supports this theory as it shows OnAttestation taking nearly 1s with the large majority being taken up by writing attestation data to disk.
 Initially it looked like an improper use of Batch Updates in Bolt.
 - 1:10 After exploring the code in some more, Nishant finds the problem is not that but instead the fact that the function upateAttVotes is very heavy on disk I/O due to the latest vote being saved for each validator in the attestation.
-This coupled with the fact that the beacon node receives 200 attestations/sec , it would explain the large amounts of time being spent on db writes in Jaeger.
+This coupled with the fact that the Agora node receives 200 attestations/sec , it would explain the large amounts of time being spent on db writes in Jaeger.

 #### Supporting information